Division of Student Affairs Emergency Management

 - Failure by the accused to adhere to a no-contact order may result in further disciplinary action

-- unless Emergency Suspension (see Chapter 3-C of the Code) is invoked, work with student to alter academic schedule and/or coordinate arrangements with instructors to assist in offsetting potential academic problems (Dean of Students Office)
+- Unless Emergency Suspension (see Section 3-C of the Code) is invoked, work with student to alter academic schedule and/or coordinate arrangements with instructors to assist in offsetting potential academic problems (Dean of Students Office)

 - Warning Probation — Warning probation indicates that further violations of the Code will result in more severe disciplinary action.
 Warning probation shall be imposed for a period of not more than one year and the student shall be removed automatically from probation when the imposed period expires.